Microbiology/FellowshipsAndGrants/README.md

-# SchlossHanniganShare
+# FellowshipsAndGrants
-Files to be shared between Pat and Geof
+Files related to great fellowship and grant opportunities.

+Feel free to contribute.